Beth Golay (left) and Suzanne Perez

 Yeah, internet ghost stories.

-SUZANNE: I have heard of Mister Magic, though.
+Suzanne I have heard of Mister Magic, though.

 And then The Art Forger by B.A.
 Shapiro, which is about to Isabella Stewart Gardner heist, so that's my book to read.